HarshaVardhanNaiduGangavarapu/ChataAISearch/README.md

 `chataAISearch.log` available under `logs` folder in the project.

 ## Future Scope
 In the future, we can add new APIs to allow users to upload large text files and store them in `HDFS`.
-We can also modify existing APIs to take the `filename` as input for searching arbitrary strings.
-This will enhance the functionality and scope of the application.
+You can also modify existing APIs to take the `filename` as input for searching arbitrary strings.
+You can use `docker volumes` to mount external storage for permanent persistence of log files.
+These upgrades will further enhance the functionality and scope of the application.